Free Comprehensive Guide on AI Recruiter Agents - Download Now

 • Market timing indicators

-6. Speed That Actually Matters
+6. Speed That Counts

 Sourcing tips that help you find the right people

-Vague input: "Good marketing manager"
+• Vague input: "Good marketing manager"

-"Marketing manager with 5-7 years experience, B2B SaaS background, has managed teams of 3-5 people, experience with demand generation and product marketing, preferably worked at Series B or C stage companies, familiar with HubSpot and Salesforce"
+• Specific input: "Marketing manager with 5-7 years experience, B2B SaaS background, has managed teams of 3-5 people, experience with demand generation and product marketing, preferably worked at Series B or C stage companies, familiar with HubSpot and Salesforce"

 1. AI surfaces 50 relevant candidates